You see the person you loved,

 Have you figured out how one should act at a wedding?

-They all laughed at you when you said the earth was round.
+They all laughed at me when I said the earth was round.

-The Father pointed out that you did, and you washed more egg off your face.
+The Father pointed out that I did, and I washed more egg off my face.

 Only they looked different.